Transformer-Guided Content-Adaptive Graph Learning for Hyperspectral Unmixing

 \subsection{Content-Adaptive Graph Learning}

-After obtaining the initial abundance estimate $\mathbf{I}''$ from the transformer, a content-adaptive graph learning module is introduced to refine the abundances in a residual manner.
+After obtaining the feature map $\mathbf{I}''$ from the transformer, a content-adaptive graph learning module is introduced to refine the abundances in a residual manner.
 Given data $\mathbf{I}''$, each pixel is treated as a graph node, and the vertex set $\mathcal{V}$ is of size $N = H \times W$.
 For each node $i$, the spatial neighborhood $\mathcal{N}_r(i)$ is defined as all pixels within a window of radius $r$.
 The edge weight $D_{ij}$ is determined by spectral similarity and spatial proximity, i.e.,

 where $\sigma_f,\sigma_g > 0$ are the scaling parameters. $\mathbf{f}_i$ is the feature vector of pixel $i$ generated by the transformer and $\mathbf{g}_i$ denotes the spatial position of pixel $i$.
 With dynamic graph construction, the adjacency and edge weights are updated according to $\mathbf{f}_i$, thereby adapting during training toward reducing the unmixing error.
 Compared with a static graph constructed directly from raw spectra, which is susceptible to noise perturbations, the transformer features $\mathbf{f}_i$ incorporate contextual information, possess stronger global semantics, and are more robust.
 Therefore, the transformer provides global dependencies, while graph propagation based on the dynamic graph emphasizes local consistency.
 Together, they enforce a global-to-local consistency constraint.